Nenesh/xtalk.py-troubleshooting/README.md

 # xtalk.py-troubleshooting
-Troubleshooting problem and install speech-to-rag xtalk.py This is for people that don't know how to get it work are "noob" (that don't know anything about python).
+Troubleshooting problem and install speech-to-rag xtalk.py
+- This is for people that don't know how to get it work and are "noob" (that don't know anything about python).
-More advance user will find other way but this is (I think) the easiest.
+- More advance user will find other way but this is (I think) the easiest.

 Before starting :